What Causes Mesothelioma?

 Environmental Asbestos Exposure

-Living near large asbestos deposits in hilly areas risks exposure.
-Minimal amounts of microscopic fibers can linger in the air in these regions.
-This is most dangerous near former asbestos mines and manufacturing plants.
+Living near asbestos deposits risks exposure.
+Tiny fibers can stay in the air in these areas.
+It’s most dangerous near old asbestos mines and factories.
+Asbestiform minerals, like eronite, form long, thin fibers.
+Because of this, eronite deposits also present a risk.

 The risk of disease from living near asbestos mines is lower than from working with asbestos.
-Research suggests that this may cause 3% of all mesothelioma cases and 19% of cases in women.
+Research shows this might lead to 3% of all mesothelioma cases.
+For women, the number jumps to 19%.

 Men are more likely than women to develop mesothelioma.
-Men are also more likely to have occupational asbestos exposure.
-Mesothelioma occurred 2.4 times more often in men than in women in 2020.
-This is the most recent data from the U.S. Centers for Disease Control and Prevention and SEER.
-Women are more likely to be exposed to asbestos through contaminated talc used in talcum powder.
+Mesothelioma incidence rates show it occurred 2.4 times more often in men than in women in 2020.
+This is the most recent data from the CDC and SEER.
+The CDC also recently reported a sharp rise in mesothelioma cases in women.

 One piece of advice who I would give to a woman who has been recently diagnosed with mesothelioma is this.
 Let me encourage you for a moment.
 You have access to treatments, different treatments.
 You have the right to get a second opinion.
 You have the right to ask questions.
 You have the right to find the specialist who you want for your journey.

-Exposure to ionizing radiation may be a risk factor for mesothelioma.
-X-rays, gamma rays and other forms of ionizing radiation can increase the risk of different types of cancer.
 Exposure to high doses of radiation may be a risk factor for mesothelioma.
-Radiation therapy for cancer is an example.
-Low doses of radiation from X-rays, CT scans and occupational exposure are not risk factors.
+Low doses of radiation from X-rays, CT scans and occupational exposure aren’t risk factors.

 How to Lower Your Risk of Mesothelioma